Student attendance in NSW public schools procedures

 3.6 Recording students with shared enrolments

-Students can attend a specialist education setting separate to a mainstream school on a sessional or full-time basis in line with the department’s Enrolment of students in NSW Government schools policy.
+Students can attend a specialist education setting or a program separate to their census school on a sessional or full-time basis in line with the department’s Enrolment of students in NSW Government schools policy.

 School staff must use the attendance register code ‘H’ when:

-• a student is enrolled in a school and is required or approved to attend an alternative educational setting on a sessional or full-time basis
+- a student is enrolled in a school and is required or approved to attend an alternative educational setting or program on a sessional or full-time basis

-• a student accesses education settings separate to their mainstream school, such as tutorial centre and programs, behaviour schools, schools in youth justice centres, hospital schools, distance education.
+- a student accesses a specialist education setting or program separate to their census school, such as support classes, behaviour schools for students in Emotional Disturbance (ED) and Behaviour Disorder (BD) classes, schools in youth justice centres, hospital schools, and distance education.

 Both census and host schools: